Gobi-Technologies/Gobi-IOS-SDK/README.md

 ## License

-GobiSDK is available under the MIT license.
+GobiSDK is available under the Apache 2.0 license.
 See the LICENSE file for more info.